What We Believe

 GRACE

-The UMC believes that God gives unmerited favor freely to all people, though it may be resisted.
+The GMC believes that God gives unmerited favor freely to all people, though it may be resisted.

 The key emphasis of Wesley's theology relates to how Divine grace operates within the individual.
 Wesley defined the Way of Salvation as the operation of grace in at least three parts: Prevenient Grace, Justifying Grace, and Sanctifying Grace.